192.168.0.1

 See the manual/box or the back of the router. (or check the default username and password list).

-If you changed your password and lost or forgot it, you need to do a factory reset.
+If you changed your password and have since lost or forgotten it, you need to perform a factory reset.
 To do that, find a small RESET button hidden on the back of your router.
 Press and hold that button for about 10-15 seconds with a paper clip or needle.
 The router will reboot itself and return to default settings.

 How to change your router’s IP address

-The default gateway IP address is pre-specified by your Internet service provider, however, the user can configure it according to their needs.
+The default gateway IP address is specified by your Internet service provider; however, the user can configure it as needed.
 It is often changed to prevent bad guys from accessing your admin panel, prevent DDoS attacks, or just to add an extra layer of security.
 See how to do it

 TP-Link: